 Few people get stopped departing Turkey, but the guards may be on the lookout for antiquities and fossils.
 Penalties for trying to smuggle these out include long jail sentences, plus a large fine.
 What actually constitutes an antiquity is rather vague, but it’s best not to take any chances.

-Rough Guides offers its own insurance policy, detailed in the box below.
-Most policies exclude so-called dangerous sports unless an extra premium is paid: in Turkey this can mean scuba-diving, whitewater rafting, paragliding, windsurfing and trekking, though probably not kayaking or jeep safaris.
+Rough Guides offers its own insurance policy.
+Most policies exclude so-called dangerous sports unless an extra premium is paid: in Turkey this can mean scuba diving, whitewater rafting, paragliding, windsurfing and trekking, though probably not kayaking or jeep safaris.
 Travel agents and package operators may require travel insurance when you book a holiday – you’re not obliged to take theirs, though you have to sign a declaration saying that you already have another policy.
-Similarly, many no-frills airlines make a tidy sum from selling you unnecessary insurance at the time of ticket booking – beware, and opt out.
+Similarly, many no-frills airlines make a tidy sum from selling unnecessary insurance at the time of booking – beware, and opt out.

-Many hotels, pensions and even hostels in tourist areas have internet access – often both terminals and wi-fi signal, as do an ever-increasing number of cafés.
+Many hotels, pensions and hostels have internet access – often both terminals and wi-fi signal – as do an ever-increasing number of cafés.
+Access is usually free except in the more expensive international chain hotels.
 In more remote places in the interior, and the east of the country, only the more expensive hotels have wi-fi.
-Rates in internet cafés tend to be 2TL per hour.
+Rates in internet cafés tend to be TL2 per hour.
 The Turkish-character keyboard you’ll probably be faced with may cause some confusion.
 The “@” sign is made by simultaneously pressing the “ALT” and “q” keys.
-More frustrating is the the dotless “ı” (confusingly enough found right where you’ll be expecting the conventional “i”) – the Western “i” is located second key from right, middle row.
+More frustrating is the dotless “ı” (confusingly enough found right where you’ll be expecting the conventional “i”) – the Western “i” is located second key from right, middle row.

 Post offices are easily spotted by their bold black-on-yellow PTT (Posta, Telegraf, Telefon) signs.
-Stamps are only available from the PTT, whose website (w www.ptt.gov.tr) has a (not necessarily up-to-date) English-language listing of services and prices.
-Post offices are generally open Mon–Fri 8.30am–5.30pm and until noon on Saturday.
-Airmail (uçakla) rates to Europe are 0.90TL for postcards, 1TL for letters up to 20g, 19TL for 2kg, the maximum weight for letters.
+Stamps are only available from the PTT, whose website (wptt.gov.tr) has a (not necessarily up-to-date) English-language listing of services and prices.
+Post offices are generally open Monday to Friday 8.30am to 5.30pm and until noon on Saturday.
+Airmail (uçakla) rates to Europe are TL1.10 for postcards, TL2 for letters up to 20g, TL19 for 2kg, the maximum weight for letters.
 Delivery to Europe or North America can take seven to ten days.
-A pricier express (acele) service is also available, which cuts delivery times to the EU to about three days.
+A pricier express (acele) service cuts delivery times to the EU to about three days.
 When sending airmail, it’s best to give your stamped letter/card to the clerk behind the counter, who will ensure it gets put in the right place; otherwise, place it in the relevant slot if one is available (yurtdışı for abroad; yurtiçi for elsewhere in Turkey).

 Maps of Turkey are notoriously poor quality owing to the lack of survey-based cartography.
 The best foreign-produced touring maps, accurately showing many smaller villages, are those published by Kartographischer Verlag Reinhard Ryborsch (1:500,000; Frankfurt, Germany), which cover the entire country in seven maps.
-They are sporadically available online, but both original and pirated versions are sold at better bookshops in İstanbul, Ankara and big resorts.
-Reasonable second choices, easier to obtain, include Insight Turkey West (1:800,000), easy to read and with up-to-date motorway tracings, and Reise Know-How’s 1:700 000 Mediterranean Coast and Cyprus, which despite the title covers the entire southern and western third of the country with passable accuracy.
+They are usually available online, but both original and pirated versions are sold at better bookshops in İstanbul, Ankara and big resorts.
+Reasonable second choices, easier to obtain, include Insight’s Turkey West and Insight Turkey (both 1:800,000), both of which are easy to read and reasonably accurate, and the equally reliable Turkey Geocentre Euro map (1:750,000).

-In terms of Turkish-produced touring maps, the 1:400,000 atlas produced by Atlas magazine is highly accurate if sadly difficult to read owing to murky printing – but still a useful 20TL investment.
+In terms of Turkish-produced touring maps, the 1:400,000 atlas produced by Atlas magazine is highly accurate but difficult to read owing to murky printing.
 The best regional touring maps are Sabri Aydal’s 1:250,000 products for Cappadocia, Lycia, Pamphylia and Pisidia, available from local bookshops and museums.

-İstanbul, Ankara, Antalya, Bursa and İzmir (as well as overseas) tourist offices stock reasonable, free city street plans, although the İstanbul one is restricted to the centre and lacks detail.
+İstanbul, Ankara, Antalya, Bursa and İzmir (as well as overseas) tourist offices stock reasonable, free city street plans.
 Sketch plans from provincial tourist offices vary widely in quality.

 Rates for foreign currency are always better inside Turkey, so try not to buy much lira at home.
 Conversely, don’t leave Turkey with unspent lira, as you won’t get a decent exchange rate for them outside the country.
 It’s wise to bring a fair wad of hard currency with you (euros are best, though dollars and sterling are often accepted), as you can often use it to pay directly for souvenirs or accommodation (prices for both are frequently quoted in euros).
-Travellers’ cheques are, frankly, not worth the bother as exchange offices (see Changing money) and some banks refuse them, whilst those that do accept them charge a hefty commission on transactions and the bureaucracy is tedious.
+Travellers’ cheques are, frankly, not worth the bother, as exchange offices and some banks refuse them.

-The best exchange rate is usually given by state-owned banks (try Ziraat Bankası or Halk Bankası), but queues can be long.
+While most banks, such as İşbank and Yapıkredi, change money, the best exchange rate is usually given by the state-owned banks Ziraat Bankası, which has dedicated döviz (exchange) counters – but despite the automated ticket/queuing system queues can be long.
 Döviz, or exchange houses, are common in Turkey’s cities and resorts.
 They buy and sell foreign currency of most sorts instantly, and have the convenience of long opening hours (usually 9/10am–8/10pm) and short or nonexistent queues.
-Some, however, charge commission (though they usually waive it if you make a fuss, as locals never pay it), and the rate given is not as high as in the banks.
+Most do not charge commission, but give a lower rate than the banks.

 Remember to keep all foreign-exchange slips with you until departure, if only to prove the value of purchases made in case of queries by customs.